 The program is designed to offer a formational experience for fellows.
 Every part of the program plays a role, and fellows need to complete the whole program, including the teaching externship.
 Some fellows may receive special permission to move through the steps more rapidly.
 And some fellows who complete their dissertation in the fifth year might be able to expand their teaching responsibilities in the externship year.
 On the whole, though, we are convinced that this program will help the vast majority of Ph.D. candidates to finish their degrees more quickly and at a higher level than they would otherwise.
 Quality and completion rates both soar when candidates have adequate funding, a supportive cohort, attentive mentoring, and opportunities for publicly sharing their work.

 The externship offers a set of unparalleled opportunities that serve as a kind of capstone to the program.
 In their final years of the program fellows will be placed in seminaries and theological schools within driving distance of Nashville.
-Fellows will teach about one course per semester.
+Fellows will teach one-half load of current faculty member each semester as primary instructor with full responsibility for the course.
 While they complete their dissertations, fellows will teach courses closely related to their major areas of research.
 Fellows will engage in limited service activities, participate in the life of the institution in appropriate ways, and work to complete their dissertations.
 Each fellow will be supervised and mentored by an experienced faculty member of the school.
 The dean of the school will provide a teaching and service evaluation.
 The president or another officer will help the fellow understand the culture and mission of the school.
 Occasional workshops at Vanderbilt will provide opportunities for all the externs and their advisors to come together to think through the vocation of the teacher in a theological school.